 - Valine serves a wider role than its brethren; rather than supporting one or two processes, valine works with several to improve muscle health, reduce stress, suppress appetite, and balance the immune system.

 Working in tandem, these three compounds provide support for all aspects of a well-rounded workout routine.
 In addition to the benefits mentioned above, BCAAs can help reduce soreness after exercise and have shown promise for those looking to lose weight or burn fat more efficiently.
 Regardless of whether you want to see increased gains from resistance training or boost your speed and shrink your recovery time as you train for a race, BCAAs can help.

 The amount of amino acids in your diet largely depends on how much protein you consume and whether those sources are complete proteins, meaning that they contain all the essential amino acids – including BCAAs – that your body can’t make on its own.
 Animal-based sources, such as eggs, dairy, and meats, as well as soy-based foods are all complete proteins and so contain BCAAs, while most plant-based sources lack certain amino acids.

 If you are physically active, your body may need more BCAAs than just what it gets through food.
 Amino Vital products offer pharmaceutical-grade vegan amino acids of the highest quality, ensuring that your muscles have all the fuel they need to push through an intense workout make a quick energy recovery.
-Just add water or – in the case of our Fast Charge pre-workout supplement – simply pour the powdered mix onto your tongue and enjoy the benefits of a light, convenient, fast-acting product.
+Just add water or – in the case of our Action supplement – simply pour the powdered mix onto your tongue and enjoy the benefits of a light, convenient, fast-acting product.

 All the BCAAs Your Body Needs Available at Amino Vital